 How did this course help prepare you to teach virtually?

-How was your experience with the practicum in the Teaching English Online course?
+How was your experience with the Practicum in Teaching English Online course?

 It was a very good experience.
-The funny thing is as I started into it, there’s a plan that lays out step by step: How to secure students and the Off2Class software that integrates into a teaching platform was offered early on, and I was really happy to have that so I wasn’t completely thrown out there to have to create teaching materials right off the bat.
+The funny thing is as I started into it, there was a plan that lays out step by step how to secure students, and the Off2Class software that integrates into a teaching platform was offered early on, and I was really happy to have that so I wasn’t completely thrown out there to have to create teaching materials right off the bat.

 At first, it was just getting comfortable to have a mouse nearby so that I could click the things I needed to click, and having a keyboard in front of me.

 I can be easily distracted, just like students can, and those things at first were a bit of a distraction.
-And as I got comfortable with those, I realized it’s just like having chalk in my hand or an eraser are nearby for me to write things on a board for a student.
+As I got comfortable with those, I realized it’s just like having chalk in my hand or an eraser nearby for me to write things on a board for a student.
 I really started enjoying it at the end.
 I got comfortable with it.
-We did five actual sessions with my student, and as we progressed through it by the third or fourth session, it was completely comfortable to teach like that.
+We did five actual sessions with my student, and as we progressed through it, by the third or fourth session, it was completely comfortable to teach like that.

 You intend to search for a teaching job soon.
 Is there a specific learner profile or TEFL niche you hope to work with?

-I’m considering the niche area of teaching in a business environment, to business learners that want to expand their English skills because they have customers, or they have to communicate with English-speaking businesses on a regular basis.
+I’m considering the niche area of teaching in a business environment, to business learners who want to expand their English skills because they have customers or they have to communicate with English-speaking businesses on a regular basis.
 And, were I to seek employment in a school situation, I think it would be in a secondary school.
 Those are starting points.
 We’ll see where the adventure goes.

 Aside from starting your job hunt soon, what’s next for you?

-Now at 66, What do you call a career in retirement?
+Now at 66, what do you call a career in retirement?
 It’s about enjoying life.
-I want to mix travel and experiencing parts of the world that I have not had the pleasure of experiencing yet, and just finding a way to be helpful to anyone that that’s looking to expand their English speaking skills.
-And who knows, maybe teaching people that want to teach English
+I want to mix travel and experience parts of the world that I have not had the pleasure of experiencing yet, and just find a way to be helpful to anyone who is looking to expand their English-speaking skills.
+And who knows, maybe I can teach other people who want to teach English